Zerobeings/learn/README.md

 </p>

 ## Buyout auction
 If you would prefer to buyout the auction, you can do so by clicking the "Buyout" button.
 First search the NFT collection of interest, locate the NFT that is available for auction.
 Click on the "Place Bid" button.
 You will be navigated to the listings detail page.
 Review the details of the NFT and the buyout price displayed in the detail view.
 Navigate to the "i want that" section, then connect your wallet.
-Click "Buyout" to initiate the buy fuction to buyout the auction.
+Click "Buyout" to initiate the buy function to buyout the auction.

+⚠️ Both the buyer and seller must close the auction in the buyout scenario.

 <p align="center" width="100%">
     <img width="80%" src="images/buyoutAuction.gif">
 </p>

 # Metadata Structure
-It is recommended to follow the metadata structure standard developed by [opensea](https://docs.opensea.io/docs/metadata-standards) with three additional items: file, filetype, and liscense url.
+It is recommended to follow the metadata structure standard developed by [opensea](https://docs.opensea.io/docs/metadata-standards) with three additional items: file, filetype, MIME type, and license url.

-The file and filetype will simplify the marketplace sort function when listing non-image based NFTs.
-It enables to the ability for future file type rendering as well.
+The file, filetype, and [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types) will simplify the marketplace sort function when listing non-image based NFTs.
+It enables the ability for future file type rendering as well.

-The liscense url is designed to take a step in supporting the proposed [Ricardian Royalty Standard](https://ricardian.factoria.app/#/)
+The license url is designed to take a step in supporting the proposed [Ricardian Royalty Standard](https://ricardian.factoria.app/#/)

 ```json
 {